reductstore/homepage/_posts/2022-05-21-multi-server-nginx.md

 ![nginx usa case](/assets/diagrams/nginx-usage.png)

-However, [Reduct Storage][2] supports TSL encryption and token authentication, there is a few cases where NGINX could be useful:
+Although, [Reduct Storage][2] supports TSL encryption and token authentication, there are a few cases where NGINX could be useful:

-* You have to integrate the storage engine into an existing infrastructure;
+* Integration of the storage engine into an existing infrastructure;
-* You use CertBot or other tools to obtain TSL certificates automatically;
+* Usage of CertBot or other tools to obtain TSL certificates automatically;
-* You want to use few instances of Reduct Storage on one node;
+* Several instances of Reduct Storage on one node;

-The last case might be especially useful, because Reduct Storage is an asynchronous one-thread application.
-This makes the storage engine very robust and efficient, but to scale it, you have to spin new instances.
+The last case might be especially useful because Reduct Storage is an asynchronous single-threaded application.
+This makes the storage engine very robust and efficient, but to scale it, you have to spin up new instances.

-In this tutorial, I'll show you, how you can launch two Reduct Storage instances by using Docker Compose and split them by using subpaths in NGINX.
+In this tutorial I'll show you how you can launch two Reduct Storage instances by using Docker Compose and split them by using subpaths in NGINX.

 ### Docker Compose Configuration